zNaLa/docs/docs/Premium FAQs.md

 ### Will Premium perks apply to me only or to all members in my server.

 If you have enabled Premium perks for your server via the [billing management page](https://rythm.fm/app/billing), **all members** in your server will have access to Premium perks!

+### Can I activate Premium for servers that I don't own?
+Short answer: Yes!

 ### How good is the audio quality that Premium provide?